-In November 2011, we were notified by the General Federation of Labor in Israel, or the Histadrut, that more than one-third of our employees in Israel had decided to join the Histadrut and that they established an employees' union committee.
-In 2012, a significant portion of our employees decided to resign their membership in the Histadrut, which then ceased to represent our employees.
+Our employees have previously presented us with the possibility of establishing an employees' union committee, which was soon after dissolved.
 If our employees are represented by a union in the future, we could incur additional costs, experience work stoppages, either of which could adversely affect our business operations, including through a loss of revenue and strained relationships with customers.
 Strikes and work stoppages occur relatively frequently in Israel.
 If Israeli trade unions threaten additional strikes or work stoppages and such strikes or work stoppages occur, these may, if prolonged, have a material adverse effect on the Israeli economy and on our business, including our ability to deliver products to our customers in a timely manner.